 What causes the cause of premature ejaculation?

-Only in a few cases does a premature ejaculation have a physical illness or cause.
+Only in a few cases does a premature discharge have a physical illness or cause.
 In most cases, therefore, physical, sonographic and laboratory tests revealed no abnormalities.

 When is a person in need of premature ejaculation treatment in Delhi?

 The first step of an affected man should be an open conversation with a partner.
 The (suspected) problem should be openly discussed in order to clarify whether it represents a problem for the couple in terms of experiencing shared sexuality.
 Should sexual intercourse be experienced as fulfilling by both partners despite a rapid ejaculation, there is no need for action.
-If it is confirmed that the premature ejaculation burdened the common sexuality, a presentation with the urologist may be useful.
+If it is confirmed that the premature discharge burdened the common sexuality, an premature ejaculation treatment in Delhi by the sexologist in Delhi may be useful.

 In the search for treatment options, the best sexologist in Delhi should first be consulted.
 Here, various therapeutic approaches can be discussed in a consultation.

 Basically, there is the possibility of drug therapy with dapoxetine in India.
-The drug belongs to the group of antidepressants and has been approved for the treatment of premature ejaculation.
-In the approval study, the time to ejaculation was extended by about 3-4 times.
-At the same time, an improvement in sexual satisfaction and subjective improvement in the control of ejaculation could be achieved.
+The drug belongs to the group of antidepressants and has been approved for premature ejaculation treatment in Delhi.
+In the approval study, the time to discharge was extended by about 3-4 times.
+At the same time, an improvement in sexual satisfaction and subjective improvement in the control of discharge could be achieved.
 Whether a therapy in individual cases makes sense, should be determined in consultation with the best sex doctor in Delhi.

 Other therapeutic approaches focus on the use of topical anesthetizing creams, which are applied to the glans prior to sexual intercourse.
 This is recommended in combination with the use of condoms.
 These, on the one hand, further increase the stimulus threshold and, on the other, avoid the transfer of the local anesthetic to the partner.
 If no condoms are used, the local anesthetic may also affect the partner and lead to discomfort.
 The therapeutic success of this method is not very high according to experience.